prajwalkulkarni/bingenow/README.md

 The streaming happens through a third-party service, so this application would be essentially an interface to consume the media.

-This is a monorepo that holds the code for both the backend and frontend that serves as a single source of truth and for easier maintanance of the codebase.

 ## Techstack

 Although the streaming service will be provided through a third party, to enchance the user experience,